- Rocket Loans

 You run your own small business.
 It’s growing, but you could always use financial help from investors.

-The question is, how do you persuade them to sink their dollars into your business?
+The question is, how do you persuade them to lend their dollars to your business?

 You can increase your odds with a sound business plan, positive cash flow, a product or service that keeps customers coming back, and a history of success in your field.